The Ultimate Guide to Ecommerce Sales Tax

 Washington D.C.: 6%

 The District of Columbia also requires ecommerce sales tax from sellers with more than $100,000 in sales or more than 200 transactions in a year.
-Washington D.C. is a destination state.
+Washington D.C. is a destination-based state.

-In West Virginia, local municipalities set ecommerce sales tax rules.
-Of the 43 that do, most charge 1% though some have a sales and use tax rate of 0.5%.
+In West Virginia, local municipalities often set additional ecommerce sales tax rates on top of the 6% state sales tax.
+Most charge an extra 1%, though some have a rate of 0.5%.
 The state mandates sales and use tax from online retailers and marketplace facilitators with more than $100,000 in sales or 200 transactions in a year.
-West Virginia is a destination state.
+West Virginia is a destination-based state.

 Wisconsin: 5%